MOONLABIISERB/marl-ecs-course/readme.md

 Question 1 involves modelling the college life of a student into a MDP and finding out optimal policies for his actions using value iteration and policy iteration methods.

+The MDP designed can be represented by the following diagram:

+![Image 1](mdp.jpg)

 The results from both Value Iteration and Policy Iteration are consistent.
 Both methods produce nearly identical value functions and the same optimal policy.
 The optimal actions are: Eat_Food in the Hostel and when Hungry.
 Attend_Class in the Academic Building and Canteen.
 This consistency indicates that both algorithms have successfully identified the optimal policy for the student’s task, validating the MDP solution.

-![Image 1](mdp.jpg)

 ## Question 2